wix-incubator/erb/bootstrap/wix-bootstrap-require-login/README.md

 ### `context.requireLogin.forbid()`
 Returns a response with an `HTTP 401` status if the user is not authenticated.
 Otherwise, it passes the request through.

-### `context.requireLogin.redirect()`
+### `context.requireLogin.redirect([str|request => str])`
-Redirects the user to the URL pre-configured in the config, which can be overridden through `ENV` variable.
+Redirects the user to the login/sign-up URL.

-It also inserts the return URL including query string as a query parameter by taking the value of `req.aspects['web-context'].url`.
+- If no argument provided, the URL is calculated from base URI provided in the configuration (can be overridden in non-production setup through `WIX_BOOT_LOGIN_URL` environment variable) by appending redirect back URL query string parameter, language code and other parameters, as required by WIX echo system.
+- If string argument given, then the value is taken for URL.
+- If function argument given, it will be called with the incoming `request`.
+The returned `string` will be taken for URL.